ConnorWBrown/bootstrap-4-github-pages/module_data.md

 #### I'm a data-focused researcher, designer, and developer.
 <br>

-Lorem ipsum research lorem ipsum brains are cool!
+Lorem ipsum analysis lorem ipsum data science is cool!

 Recently, I’ve been working on [proj], [proj], [proj].